-In this series, we'll look at the process of starting to play an instrument in the traditional Irish style that you'll find in seisiúns around world.
+In this IrishCentral series, we'll look at the process of starting to play an instrument in the traditional Irish style that you'll find in seisiúins around world.

 This guide is written from a beginner's perspective, by a beginner, and doesn't cover in-depth topics for each instrument.
-If you've got additional things you think a starting player should consider, let us know in the comments below.
+In the first part of the series, we looked at choosing an instrument.

 It’s perfectly possible to learn to play without professional help, but the added benefit of having a teacher correct basic mistakes you might not know you’re making is invaluable.

 It’s also worth considering that, for many people, the forced timetable for practice that lessons provide can be as valuable as the lessons themselves.
-After all, the first question at every session will be ‘how did you get on with your practice this week?’
+After all, the first question at every session will be "how did you get on with your practice this week?"

-A first port of call should be Comhaltas Ceoltoirí Éireann, a cultural body that promotes Irish music and tradition all over the world.
+A first port of call should be Comhaltas Ceoltoirí Éireann, a cultural body that promotes Irish music and tradition worldwide.
 They have branches all over the world, with a concentration in North America and Europe, but a few in Australia and elsewhere, too.